Step-by-Step Guide to Calculating Your Business’ Worth

 Projections can scare some business owners but they will be an important part of marketing the business for sale and creating value.
 Valuation models are the most sensitive to input related to growth.
 This is because buyers will (hopefully) inherit the company and the cash flows you are projecting.

 Your investment banker will want to go over your projections with you very carefully.
 It is important to walk a fine line when budgeting for the next couple of years.
 You don’t want to overstate what the business will do because failing to meet your budget during the sale process is very negative and very difficult to overcome.
 You also don’t want to understate what the business can do going forward because you want to get credit for any big boosts in revenue or profitability that might be on the horizon.
-Chances are that you will have to create a new set of projections, with the help of your investment banker because they will be different than the ones you provide to your commercial bank (usually very conservative) or use to incentivize your sales people (usually very aggressive).
+Chances are that you will have to create a new set of projections, with the help of your investment banker because they will be different than the ones you provide to your commercial bank (usually very conservative) or used to incentivize your sales people (usually very aggressive).

 6. Lay Out Your Customers by Spend